MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

   - Microsoft Teams
 ---

-# How different technologies affect Microsoft Teams sign-on
+# How different technologies affect Microsoft Teams sign-in

-If you need to understand how technologies like single sign-on (SSO), modern authentication (MS), and multifactor authentication (MA) affect users' experience of sign-in, this article will help clarify what users and admins can expect to see.
-It also outlines the log-in behavior for macOS, android, and iOS devices, how login works using multiple accounts, how to remove automatically filled credentials or 'pre-fill' at the login screen, and how to restrict sign-on.
+If you need to understand how technologies like single sign-on (SSO), modern authentication (MS), and multifactor authentication (MA) affect users' experience of sign-in, this article helps clarify what users and admins can expect to see.
+It also outlines the sign-in behavior for macOS, Android, and iOS devices, how sign-in works using multiple accounts, how to remove automatically filled credentials or 'pre-fill' at the sign-in screen, and how to restrict sign-in.

-Bookmark this article if your role involves knowing Microsoft Team's expected behaviors during login.
+Bookmark this article if your role involves knowing Microsoft Team's expected behaviors during sign-in.

 ## Microsoft Teams and Windows users: sign-in recommendations